Saddle Lake Cree Nation: Amalgamation of bands

-However, the amalgamation process wasn't fully completed until 1953 when the treaty pay lists of the Little Hunter's, James Seenum's and Blue Quill's Bands were merged.
+However, the amalgamation process was not fully completed until 1953 when the treaty pay lists of the Little Hunter's, James Seenum's and Blue Quill's Bands were merged.

 Election reforms

-Before 1985, First Nations women who married non-indigenous men automatically lost their Status as "Registered Indians" under the Indian Act.
-After the passage of Bill C-31 in 1985, women no longer lost status for "marrying out" but the Saddle Lake and Whitefish Lake councils continued to prevent such women from voting in band council elections.
+Before 1985, First Nations women who married non-indigenous men automatically lost their Status as "Registered Indians" under the Indian Act .After the passage of Bill C-31 in 1985, women no longer lost status for "marrying out" but the Saddle Lake and Whitefish Lake councils continued to prevent such women from voting in band council elections.
 This was challenged in two court cases in 2022.
 The Federal Court (Canada) ruled against the Whitefish Lake council and in favour of women who had brought suit against the council in February 2023.
 The case against the Saddle Lake council was still being heard as of 2023.

 Reserves

 There are three reserves under the governance of the Saddle Lake Cree Nation, one of which is shared with five other bands: